 It is important to note before beginning this piece that there are two very clear references in the title.
 The first is to Keats’ poem, ‘Ode on a Grecian Urn,’ a poem that is about the way that an urn depicts the classical world.
 It speaks on the lives of those depicted on the vase as stuck in time.

 By titling the poem as he did, Turnbull uses satire in order to make his own version of the famous text.
 Rather than referencing the “Grecian Urn” though, he is going to speak on a “Grayson Perry Urn.”
 Grayson Perry is a contemporary painter and ceramicist.
-His work initially appears quite different from that Keats’ was interested in.
+His work initially appears quite different from what Keats’ was interested in.
 But, that is not entirely true.
 The vases that Perry makes depict the world as we know it today.
-The lives of normal people, if embellished, are included on the pottery.
+The lives of normal people, if embellished, are included in the pottery.